sequelize/umzug/README.md

 #### Getting all executed migrations

-You can get a list of already executed migrations like this:
+You can get a list of already executed migrations with the `executed()` method:

 ```js
 const migrations = await umzug.executed();